Not a member?

 The entire Bailey family thank God for the blessing of Rev. Robby Vickery who was by their side, from hospital to hospice, praying with, supporting, and officiating at Bill's service.

 Sue greatly appreciates those who came for Bill's funeral on August 9: Cissy Ramsel Birdseye, Beverly Kostohryz Kellow, Debbie Winn Schroeder, Gary Dugger, and Virginia Hayes & Dale Presnell.
 In addtion, Dub & Cathy Munson Ambrose came for a prayerful visit followed by lunch with Fay Evans-Martin, and Edward Davis.
-John Fletcher was also a source of comfort and prayer.
+John Fletcher and Carey Blackwell were a source of comfort and prayer.

 Thank you all, PHS'69, for your kind notes & messages!
 It has bolstered me through this difficult time.